kojix2/crython/README.md

 ## Installation

-- A Python interpreter is required as a dependency.
+- A Python3 interpreter is required as a dependency.
 - Ensure `python3-config --ldflags` works.

 ```yaml